Partial monoids and Dold-Thom functors: Partial monoids and infinite loop spaces

 \subsection{Dold-Thom functors.}

-Let $M$ be an abelian partial moniod and $X$ a connected topological space.
-We define the configuration space $M_n[X]$ of at most $n$ points in $X$ with labels in $M$, as follows.
-For $k>0$ let $W_k$ be the subspace of the symmetric product $SP^k(X\wedge M)$ consisting of points $\sum_{i=1}^{k}(x_i,m_i)$ such that the $m_i$ are composable; $W_0$ is defined to be a point.
-The space $M_n[X]$ is the quotient of $W_k$ by the relation
+Let $M$ be an abelian partial moniod and $X$ a topological space with the base point $*$.
+We define the configuration space $M_n[X]$ of at most $n$ points in $X$ with labels in $M$ as follows.
+For $n>0$ let $W_n$ be the subspace of the symmetric product $SP^n(X\wedge M)$ consisting of points $\sum_{i=1}^{n}(x_i,m_i)$ such that the $m_i$ are composable; $W_0$ is defined to be a point.
+The space $M_n[X]$ is the quotient of $W_n$ by the relations